CarsonKompon/CCTriviaUniteTogether/README.md

  The quicker you answer, the more points you receive.
 The player with the highest score wins!

 ## Installation
- First you must create a setup similar to the image below (Position of main monitor must be to the right of the computer)
+ First you must create a setup similar to the image below

+ (The position of the main monitor **must** be to the right of the computer)

  ![Guide](/screenshots/setup.png)